 Ralph Peer of the Victor Talking Machine Company came to Bristol in 1927 to make recordings of the region’s best musicians.
 This launched the careers of the Carter Family and Jimmie Rodgers, recognized as the first commercially successful modern Country Music artists.
 Bristol is considered the true Birthplace of Country Music and was recognized as such by the US Congress.
-Near downtown Bristol you can also find the Tennessee Ernie Ford House, the birthplace of the world renowned artist and Bristol native.
+Near downtown Bristol, you can also find the Tennessee Ernie Ford House, the birthplace of the world-renowned artist and Bristol native.

 Outside of Abingdon, Virginia is the Heartwood, Southwest Virginia’s Artisan Gallery, located just off I-81 at exit 14.
 A room is set aside in this complex for the Crooked Road: Virginia’s Heritage Music Trail.
-You can view DVDs and and hear tapes of the famous artists.
+You can view DVDs and hear tapes of famous artists.

-The Damascus Old Mill is a music venue in Damascus, Virginia with a summer concert series and various weekend music in their pub.
+The Damascus Old Mill Inn is a music venue in Damascus, Virginia with a summer concert series and various weekend music in their pub.

 Want to visit Damascus?